-Nothing additional to normal Sixth Form requirements but previous experience of BTEC or GCSE Dance in school or other dance qualifications outside of school are required.
+Previous experience of BTEC or GCSE Dance in school or other dance qualifications outside of school are required.
 An audition may be required to assess your suitability for this course.

-This qualification is designed for post-16 learners who want to continue their education through applied learning, progress to higher education and ultimately to employment, possibly in the performing arts sector.
+This qualification is designed for post-16 learners who want to continue their education through applied learning, progress to higher education and ultimately to employment, possibly in the Performing Arts sector.
 It aims to give a coherent introduction to the Performing Arts sector.

 It is designed to be taken as part of a programme of study that includes other appropriate BTECs or A levels.
-It provides the basis of an excellent route for learners to pursue a career in the performing arts sector.
+It provides the basis of an excellent route for learners to pursue a career in Performing Arts.
 This can be through higher education (degrees in performing arts).

-The performing arts sector, theatre, teaching and health and fitness industry.
+The Performing Arts sector, theatre, teaching and health and fitness industry.
 Employers confirm that this qualification will provide learners with the relevant knowledge at this level, whilst giving opportunities to develop the skills and behaviours that employers in the industry are looking for, and to enable progression into employment directly, or via higher education.

-- Equivalent in size to one A level. - Four units, of which three are mandatory and two are external. - Mandatory units are Group Performance Workshop, Developing Skills and Techniques for Performance and Investigating Practitioners Work.
+- Equivalent in size to one A level. - Five units, of which two are mandatory and one is external. - Mandatory units are Group Performance Workshop and Developing Skills and Techniques for Performance. - The external units are Group Performance Workshop.